Syllabus for 378 Foundations of Data Warehousing - Fall 2025

 Projects

 The most important component of this course are the projects.
-With the exception of the first project, the remaining ones will involve substantial design and coding work.
-The projects will build on each other throughout the term, up to and including the final project.
+With the exception of the first one, all projects will require substantial design and coding work.
+They will build on each other throughout the term, up to and including the final project.

-There will be 7 weekly projects and 1 final project in total.
-Some projects will be weighted more than others based on their scope and difficulty level.
-Altogether, the weekly projects are worth 70%.
-The final project is worth 10% of the grade.
+There will be 9 weekly projects and 1 final project in total.
+Each weekly project will be worth 7.7% for a total of 70% of your final grade.
+The final project will be worth 10% of your final grade.

 Presentations